satya-das/cib/README.md

 **CIB achieves all its functionalities by using few simple design rules:**

-1. Only PODs (Plain Old Data) are used as function parameters for calls between CIB layers of two components.
+1. CIB produces glue code for both library and clients.
+2. Library side glue code converts C++ objects into C objects.
+3. Client side glue code converts C objects into C++ objects.
+4. Only PODs cross DLL boundary.
-2. All function calls between two CIB layers uses **__stdcall** convention.
+5. All function calls between two CIB layers (i.e. library glue code and client glue code) use calling convention that is supported by all compilers, e.g. **__stdcall** convention for x86 architecture.
-3. Pointer of an object belonging to a binary component is never dereferenced by another binary component and they are only treated as opaque objects.
+6. Pointer of an object belonging to one binary component is never dereferenced by another and they are only treated as opaque objects.
-4. Virtual function table of one component is not directly accessed by another component.
+7. Virtual function table of one component is not directly accessed by another component.
+8. CIB generates table of functions called MethodTable that are independent of compiler and remain binary compatible because new functions are only added at the end and removal of function does not affect other functions.

 **Note that all these restriction are not imposed on library/client developers.
 The CIB layer, which is automatically generated, takes care of all these rules.**